Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 - If the partitioning adapts to the set of objects

   - You can ensure the partitions are balanced
-  - It\'s more efficient to partition an entire set of objects at once.
+  - It's more efficient to partition an entire set of objects at once.

 - If the partitioning is object-independent, but hierarchy is